Dying your hair at home is an easy way to save time and money, and who doesn’t love that?!

 - Never apply bleach to your roots first!

-Start in the middle section, then at your hair ends.
+Start in the middle section and go down towards the ends.
 This is because our scalps have heat, and by the time you are done warming the dye in a shower cap, the hair roots are going to look lighter than the rest.

 You can also start with the darkest parts of your hair, working your way to the lightest parts.
 As long as you don’t start at your roots it will turn out fine.